On a Seldom Oversight in Fermi's Calculations: Seventy Years Later

 {\it{ --- To Dr.~Miranda Materi\/}}

-An elementary introduction to the Dirac equation together with its free particle solutions, based on the notes of the great Master, can be very useful in the classroom.
-The results are easily verified by hands and/or by a computer algebra system.
+An elementary introduction to the Dirac equation and its free particle solutions, based on the notes of the great Master, can serve as a valuable resource in the classroom for mathematicians, physicists, and engineers.
+Our approach relies solely on the basic algebra of $4 \times 4\/$ partitioned matrices.
+All results can be readily verified either manually or with the aid of a computer algebra system.